NeoGeographyToolkit/StereoPipeline/docs/examples.rst

       gdalbuildvrt vrt.tif *R*C*.tif

+This expects any input .tif file to have an associated .tfw (.TFW) file containing information about how the tiles should be combined.

 If both PAN and multispectral tiles are present, use only the PAN ones.

 This will create a virtual mosaic, which is just a plain text file